nrubin29/codelm/README.md

 - [codelm-2016](https://github.com/nrubin29/codelm-2016): Used in the 2016 competition.
 An improved version of the 2015 codebase.
 - [codelm-2017](https://github.com/nrubin29/codelm-2017): Used in the 2017 competition.
 Written in Django.
 - [codelm-2018](https://github.com/nrubin29/codelm-2018): Used in the 2018 competition.
 Written in Express/Angular.
+- [codelm-2019](https://github.com/nrubin29/codelm-2019): Used in the 2019 competition.
+An improved version of the 2018 codebase.
-- This repo: An improved version of the 2018 dashboard.
-Used in the 2019 competition and will be used in all future competitions.
-The commit history for this version prior to September 1, 2019 is in a private Bitbucket project.
+- This repo: Used in the 2020 competition and will be used in all future competitions.
+An improved version of the 2019 codebase.